Darnxd/Universal-Topic-Prompt/README.md

 ##  License
 This prompt is released under the **MIT License** — free to use, share, modify, and build upon.
 Credit appreciated but not required.

+## Contributing
+Found a way to make the prompt better?
+Open a Pull Request or raise an Issue.
+Suggestions welcome:
+- New section ideas for modules
+- Topic-specific prompt variants
+- Translations to other languages